Baltimore Needs Grassroots Help to Bridge Digital Divide, Experts Say

 ‘Baltimore lags behind many cities when it comes to the number of households with home internet connections.’

-WASHINGTON, July 5, 2022 – Local leaders from Baltimore said at a Benton Institute event that there needs to be an alignment with the community and leadership when it comes to closing the digital divide.
+WASHINGTON, July 5, 2022 – Local leaders from Baltimore said at a Next Century Cities event that there needs to be an alignment with the community and leadership when it comes to closing the digital divide.

 “Baltimore lags behind many cities when it comes to the number of households with home internet connections,” said Amalia Deloney from the Robert W. Deutsch Foundation, which invests in projects to improve the quality of life in the city.
 The foundation estimates that 74,116 households don’t have internet access.

-Note: Editor’s note: A previous version of this story said that it was the the Benton Institute, and not Next Century Cities, that hosted this Baltimore event.
-The story has been corrected.